Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Discussions

-The highly variable single pulse morphology hints the variations of magnetospheric parameters between pulse and pulse, and the variety of parameters lead to the diversity of single pulse circular polarization.
+The highly variable single pulse morphology hints at the variations among the magnetospheric parameters between pulse and pulse, as well as the variety of parameters, leading to the diversity of single pulse circular polarization.
 The $V/P$ change of both absolute value and handedness could be attributed to the change of the amplitude ratio and phase lag between $a_{x}$ and $a_{y}$.
-The model fails to quantitatively explain all pulses---this is understandable since the model is much simplified.
+The model fails to quantitatively explain all pulses; this is understandable since the model is greatly simplified.